Renewing an F-1/J-1 Visa

 If your F-1 or J-1 visa has expired, you only need to obtain a new visa if you plan to travel outside of the U.S. and return to resume your studies or practical/academic training.

-If your F-1/J-1 visa has expired, you are not required to renew it UNLESS you travel outside of the U.S. and plan to return to the U.S. to resume F-1/J-1 status (by studying or engaging in practical/academic training).
-You will need to apply for a new visa at a U.S. consulate/embassy outside the U.S. as it is not possible to renew an F-1/J-1 visa inside the U.S.
+If needed, apply for a new visa at a U.S. consulate/embassy outside the U.S. It is not possible to renew an F-1/J-1 visa inside the U.S.

 Check the U.S. Department of State's website http://travel.state.gov/visa/visa_1750.html for application procedures at each U.S. consulate or embassy as they may have changed since you last obtained a visa.
 Expect delays particularly during the holiday season.